tdeekens/flopflip/readme.md

   - An `adapter` should implement the following methods: `configure` and `reconfigure` which both must return a `Promise` as configuration can be an asynchronous task
 - The `adapterArgs` containing whatever the underlying `adapter` accepts
   - The `user` object is often the basis to identify an user to toggle features.
 The user object can contain any additional data.
-- The `shouldConfigure` prop can be used to defer the initial configuration the `adapter`.
+- The `shouldDeferAdapterConfiguration` prop can be used to defer the initial configuration the `adapter`.
 This might be helpful for cases in which you want to wait for e.g. the `key` to be present within your root component and you do not want `flopflip` to generate a `uuid` for you automatically.
 - The `shouldReconfigure` boolean prop to indicate whether `flopflip` should invoke `reconfigure` on the `adapter` with `adapterArgs` whenever any of the args changed
 - The `defaultFlags` prop object can be used to specify default flag values until an `adapter` responds or in case flags were removed